MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 ### Authentications dashboard

 The **Authentications** dashboard gives you a summary of daily and monthly authentications in your tenant.
-For this dataset, you'll be able to view the following trends
+For this dataset, you'll be able to view the following trends.

 - Daily authentications over a period of 30 days.
 - Daily authentications breakdown by operating system.